 The College offers first-class teaching and research across a very wide range of academic disciplines.

 The College is also an important focus in the University for Continuing Professional Development courses for professional graduates, and for Continuing Personal Education, delivered mainly to people living locally.
-The Office of Lifelong Learning provides these part-time and short courses, during the day and in the evenings.
+The Centre for Open Learning provides these part-time and short courses, during the day and in the evenings.

 The College Office, located at 55 George Square, provides administrative support to the Vice-Principal, Deans and Associate Deans on academic matters and financial management.

 There are also central admission and administrative offices for the College's undergraduate and postgraduate students.